Troop-941/website/content/pages/index.md

   - type: features_section
     features:
       - content: >
+          # Happy Holidays from all of us at Troop 941!

+          It's that time of year again!
+Order your Christmas Tree Pickup and Commemorative Ornaments now!
+        align: center
+        image_position: left
+        actions: []
+      - content: >
           Boy Scouts of America Troop 941 is part of the Golden Gate Area Council, in the Twin Valley District.
 We are an advancement-focused Troop, having aided over 80 Scouts to reach their Eagle Rank since